Prices Nudge Up, Fewer Sales

-A wealth of charts, graphs and facts are available by visiting the Market Stats icon for the full January 2017 reports.
+A wealth of charts, graphs and facts are available by visiting the Market Stats icon for the full February 2017 reports.
 Except where otherwise indicated, statistics reflect combined results for single-family residential and condominium properties.

-Days on market dropped six percent from last year’s 84 days to settle at 79 days average to close.
+Days on market dropped 5.6 percent from a year ago to reach 84 days average to close.